 We are committed to academic excellence.
 The British system’s IGCSE and A-Level academic qualifications are extremely well-thought of within the international community and are accepted as entry qualifications to the most prestigious universities worldwide.

-On behalf of the O Castro British School community, we warmly welcome you to our school.
+On behalf of the O Castro British International School community, we warmly welcome you to our school.
 We aim to provide your child with a broad and balanced education, encouraging academic excellence within a caring, inclusive and supportive learning environment.
 We are an accredited Cambridge School and our pupils follow the British National Curriculum, in conjunction with Spanish programmes of study.
 In short, we provide your child with a rigorous and stimulating educational experience which, with the support of an exceptionally dedicated and experienced teaching staff, enables each of our students to maximise their personal and academic potential.Read the letter

 Our staff comprises a team of highly qualified professionals, passionate about teaching and dedicated to helping our students to acquire the intellectual curiosity and critical thinking skills that they need to become confident and accomplished learners.
 We focus on the individual to ensure that each child receives appropriate support and guidance to achieve their full academic and personal potential.Meet the team